aeslaughter/moose/modules/phase_field/doc/content/documentation/systems/Postprocessors/GrainTracker.md

 | C        | -1.0     |
 | D        | -3.0     |

-A case with all negative distances is illustrated in \ref{large_red}.
+A case with all negative distances is illustrated in [large_red].
 In this example, the target grain is chosen as the large grain labeled $A$, centered on the right side of the image.
 All of the other colors have at least one bounding box that overlaps the large $A$ grain: 2 for $B$, 1 for $C$, and 3 for $D$.
 The empty list ($\varnothing$) is used for the variable represented by the target grain to ensure that the same variable